dvkcool/git-issue-bot/README.md

-# Building a Slack Horoscope Bot on Hasura
+# Building a Git Issue Bot on Hasura

 This tutorial consists of a quickstart github bot which can be easily deployed and modified.